Protoss78/pwa-firebase-saga-kit/README.md

 - documentation about other advanced patterns.
 - firebase authentication using Google OAuth provider
 - redux-saga usage for handling side effects

+## TODO
+[] Add a sample to query a firestore collection
+[] Add a document editor view to change a firestore document [] React to firestore realtime db events